Thinula/Mathematical-Problems-Classifier/README.md

 # Mathematical-Problems-Classifier
 This project was made to classify math problems (in particular, contest problems) into the four major categories (Number Theory, Combinatorics, Algebra, Geometry).
+The data was taken from mathleague.org's contest archives (unfortunately, this data is confidential and cannot be shared) and the classifier been tested on several hundred problems.
+Currently, this classifier achieves a 70% accuracy.
+I will be regularly improving this and also, I might add explanations about the decisions I made during this project.